Charlie-Warren/open-volume-mixer/README.md

 # open-volume-mixer
-When I run an application in full screen mode on Windows, the volume mixer in the system tray often becomes hidden.
+When running an application in full-screen or windowed full-screen mode on Windows, the volume mixer in the system tray often becomes hidden.
 This makes it awkward to change the volume without tabbing out of whatever you are doing.

-Windows Volume Mixer opens by default on your primary monitor, so this application opens it and places it at a position of your choosing, on a monitor of your choosing.
+Windows Volume Mixer opens by default on the primary monitor, and does not remember its position when closed and re-opened.

+This application solves these issues by opening Volume Mixer and placing it at a position of your choosing, on a monitor of your choosing.

 ## Usage